Anomalous Fluctuations of Extremes in Many-Particle Diffusion

 \emph{Asymptotic Theory Results---} We describe asymptotic results on the behavior of $\maxnt$, $\envnt$ and $\snt$ as both $N$ and $t$ tend to infinity in different limits.
-Interpolating back from these asymptotics we provide theoretical formulas for finite $N$ and $t$.
-We use the notation $\varasy{\bullet}$ to denote the asymptotic theoretical formula for the variance of $\bullet$.
-The asymptotic theory for the SSRW is classical, following from Stirling's formula (or more generally large deviation theory).
-Asymptotic results for the RWRE rely on more sophisticated tools coming from the field of quantum integrable systems~\cite{barraquandRandomwalkBetadistributedRandom2017a, barraquandModerateDeviationsDiffusion2020a,krajenbrinkCrossoverMacroscopicFluctuation2022} and are derived first for $\envnt$ and then for $\maxnt$ and $\snt$.
+Given a fixed relationship between $t$ and $\log(N)$ such as $t/\log(N)=\hat{t}$ or $t/\log(N)^2=\hathat{t}$ for $\hat{t}$ or $\hathat{t}$ fixed, we write $f(N,t)\gg g(N,t)$ if $f(N,t)/g(N,t)$ tends to infinity as $N$ and $t$ do subject to their relationship.
+We use the notation $\varasy{\bullet}$ to denote the asymptotic theory formula for the variance of $\bullet$, interpolated back to finite $N$ and $t$.
+SSRW theory follows from Stirling's formula while asymptotic results for the RWRE rely on tools from quantum integrable systems~\cite{barraquandRandomwalkBetadistributedRandom2017a, barraquandModerateDeviationsDiffusion2020a,krajenbrinkCrossoverMacroscopicFluctuation2022} and are derived first for $\envnt$ and then for $\maxnt$ and $\snt$.